Shake-The-Bot/Source/README.md

 <a href="https://top.gg/bot/778938275397632021"><img src="https://top.gg/api/widget/upvotes/778938275397632021.svg"></a>

 ## Commands
-- For a list of commands type !help and use the select menu!
+- For a list of commands type "/help" (or "@Shake help") and use the select menu!

 ## Dashboard
-- Currently there is no dashbord and Shake is managable with its commands.
+- Currently there is no dashbord and I am managable with my commands.
 This will be changed in future!

 ## Contributing